Peer Instruction Education (01:090:322)

 Through this course, students learn how to:

 - work with course instructors to facilitate small-group learning among students in their lectures

 - help teaching assistants facilitate individual and small-group student learning during recitations

-- lead study groups, which involves
+- lead study groups or recitations, which involves

-- designing student-centered activities that
+- designing student-centered activities

 - facilitating small group learning through dialogic discourse and effective questioning techniques